TaylorHo/flutter_app_boilerplate/README.md

 ### Important considerations
 Always try to follow the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 Based on an issue, create a fork, then a branch, work on it and then, after finishing it, open a Pull Request! **We appreciate a lot the use of [Conventional Commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13)**.

+### Where to start
+To start contributing, you can add some of theese features:

+- [ ] Accessibility: High Contrast
+- [ ] Dark Mode
+- [ ] Splash Screen
+- [ ] Ads Helpers
+- [ ] More pre-made languages
+- [ ] Convert model classes to json like objects, on StorageHelper

+---
 Good Luck!